 I’m so glad this weeks theme for Project Run and Play was “man’s button up shirt.”
 I have wanted to make my son a flannel coverall from a button up shirt since I made him the man’s shirt romper.
 This is the same basic idea, but it’s for winter instead of summer.

 I kept the sleeve cuffs, the front button placket, and the front pocket.
 I drafted my own pattern and it has a yoke and collar like an original man’s button up shirt.
-The inseam opens with snaps and the leg hem is an elastic casing.
-I used a flannel shirt I thrifted. (my son is wearing an outfit underneath to keep him warm and to help fill out the coverall.)
+The inseam opens with snaps and the leg hem is an elastic casing. (here are some ideas for finding elastic to reuse) I used a flannel shirt I thrifted. (my son is wearing an outfit underneath to keep him warm and to help fill out the coverall.)

 I crocheted the fox hat for him.
 I’m not a good crocheter and this hat was a steep learning curve for me.
 I redid the middle area about seven times.
 I’m so happy I kept up with it though because it turned out so cute.
 I looked multiple free hat patterns and kind of made it up.
 I also made up the fox features.
 I will not be doing another big crochet project like this anytime soon!